flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/specialty-tours/discover-california-summer.md

   minimumAge: 15
   duration: 3
   price: 4110
-specialty-tour-description: Come experience the best of exciting southern California!
-This popular program is hosted on the attractive campus of Citrus College.
-Citrus is located minutes from downtown Los Angeles in the comfortable suburb of Glendora, and sits at the base of the San Gabriel mountains.
+specialty-tour-description: Come spend your summer enjoying the best of exciting southern California!
+This popular program is hosted on the attractive campus of Citrus College, and features added activities and events especially selected for the summer months.
+Citrus is located minutes from downtown Los Angeles in the comfortable suburb of Glendora, and sits at the base of the San Gabriel mountains, and features easy access to shopping, theme parks, and southern California's famous beaches!
 activities-and-excursions: |-
   * Hollywood
   * Beverly Hills